DirectDM/directdm-py/README.md

 `directdm` needs `python3`, and the `python3` versions of `SciPy` and `NumPy`.

-Instead of just cloning the repository, you can install `directdm` by using the `python3` version of `pip`:
+After cloning this repository, you can easily install `directdm` by using the `python3` version of `pip`:

 ```
+python3 setup.py sdist
-pip install directdm
+pip install dist/directdm-1.0.0.tar.gz
 ```

+(You might need root permissions to execute the second command, and `pip` might be called `pip3` on your system.)

 **Note**: the package has been tested on a linux machine.
 Mac users using `homebrew` should be able to install `directdm` after executing